-^{} The sales charge has both an initial and a deferred component.
+\ The sales charge has both an initial and a deferred component.
 The initial sales charge is paid at the time of purchase and is the difference between the total sales charge (maximum of 3.95% of the Public Offering Price) and the sum of the remaining deferred sales charge and the total creation and development fee.
-The initial sales charge will be approximately 1% of the Public Offering Price per Unit and is paid in three monthly installments beginning on August 20, 2012.
+The initial sales charge will be approximately 1% of the Public Offering Price per Unit depending on the Public Offering Price per Unit.
+The deferred sales charge is fixed at \$0.245 per

+Unit and is paid in three monthly installments beginning on December 20, 2014.
 The creation and development fee is fixed at \$0.05 per Unit and is paid at the end of the initial offering period.
 If you redeem or sell your Units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your Units.
-If you purchase Units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 2.95% of the public offering price per Unit and does not include deferred payments.
+If you purchase Units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 3.95% of the Public Offering Price per Unit and does not include deferred payments.

-Although not an actual Trust operating expense, the Trust, and therefore the Unitholders, will indirectly bear similar operating expenses of the Funds in which the Trust invests in the estimated amount set forth in the table.
+\\ Although not an actual Trust operating expense, the Trust, and therefore the Unitholders, will indirectly bear similar operating expenses of the Funds in which the Trust invests in the estimated amount set forth in the table.
 These expenses are based on the actual expenses charged in the Funds' most recent fiscal year but are subject to change in the future.
 An investor in the Trust will therefore indirectly pay higher expenses than if the underlying Funds were held directly.

-SUMMARY OF ESSENTIAL INFORMATION AS OF APRIL 11, 2012
+SUMMARY OF ESSENTIAL INFORMATION AS OF AUGUST 19, 2014

-INITIAL DATE OF DEPOSIT: APRIL 12, 2012
+INITIAL DATE OF DEPOSIT: August 20, 2014

-AGGREGATE VALUE OF SECURITIES \$ 1 50,013
+AGGREGATE VALUE OF SECURITIES \$ 150,092

-NUMBER OF UNITS 15,153
+NUMBER OF UNITS 15,161

-FRACTIONAL UNDIVIDED INTEREST IN TRUST SECURITIES S 1 /15,153
+FRACTIONAL UNDIVIDED INTEREST IN TRUST SECURITIES 1/15,161

 PUBLIC OFFERING PRICE PER 100 UNITS

-Public Offering Price per 100 Units [†] \$1 ,000.00
+Public Offering Price per 100 Units† \$1,000.00

-Less Initial Sales Charge \$ 10.00
+Less Initial Sales Charge 10.00

-Aggregate Value of Securities · • • • • \$ 990.00
+Aggregate Value of Securities 990.00

-Less Deferred Sales Charge \$ 24.50
+Less Deferred Sales Charge 24.50

-Redemption Price \$ 965.50
+Redemption Price 965.50

-Less Creation & Development Fee \$ 5.00
+Less Creation & Development Fee 5.00

-Less Organization Costs \$ 4.36
+Less Organization Costs 6.55

-Net Asset Value \$ 956.14
+Net Asset Value \$ 953.95

 EVALUATION TIME: 4:00 p.m.
-Eastern Time (or earlier close of the New Yor k S Stock
+Eastern Time (or earlier close of the New York Stock Exchange).

-Exchange).

-MINIMUM INCOME OR PRINCIPAL DISTRIBUTION: \$1.00 pe

-MINIMUM VALUE OF TRUST: The Trust may be terminated if the value

-than 40% of the aggregate value of the Securities at the completion of the
+MINIMUM VALUE OF TRUST: The Trust may be terminated if the value of the Trust is less than 40% of the aggregate value of the Securities at the completion of the Deposit Period.

-MANDATORY TERMINATION DATE: April 15, 2014, or the dispos sition of the e last

-Security in the Trust.
+MANDATORY TERMINATION DATE: August 23, 2016, or the disposition of the last Security in the Trust.

-STANDARD CUSIP NUMBERS: Cash: 831704184
+STANDARD CUSIP NUMBERS: Cash: 83177R103

-Reinvestment: 831704192
+Reinvestment: 83177R111

-FEE BASED CUSIP NUMBERS: Cash: 831704200
+FEE BASED CUSIP NUMBERS: Cash: 83177R129

-Reinvestment: 831704218
+Reinvestment: 83177R137

 TRUSTEE: The Bank of New York Mellon.

 TRUSTEE'S FEE: \$1.05 per 100 Units outstanding.

-OTHER FEES AND EXPENSES: \$0.54 per 100 Units outstanding.
+OTHER FEES AND EXPENSES: \$0.70 per 100 Units outstanding.

-SPONSOR: Hennion & Walsh.
-Inc.
+SPONSOR: Hennion & Walsh, Inc.

-PORTFOLIO SUPERVISOR: Hennion & Walsh Asset Management, Inc
+PORTFOLIO SUPERVISOR: Hennion & Walsh Asset Management, Inc.

-PORTFOLIO SUPERVISORY, BOOKKEEPING AND ADMINIST E. FEE.
+PORTFOLIO SUPERVISORY, BOOKKEEPING AND ADMINISTRATIVE FEE:

-Maximum of \$0.35 per 100 Units outstanding (see "Trust Expenses a
+Maximum of \$0.35 per 100 Units outstanding (see "Trust Expenses and Charges" in Part B).

-Part B). na chuig

-RECORD DATES: The fifteenth day (or next business day) of each mo onth com ۱m encing
+RECORD DATES: The tenth day (or next business day) of each month, commencing September, 2014.

-May 2012. inun, com eneing

-DISTRIBUTION DATES: The last business day of each month, comm encing N /Ia y 2012.
+DISTRIBUTION DATES: The twenty-fifth day (or next business day) of each month, commencing September, 2014.

-The business day prior to the Initial Date of Deposit.
-The Initial D the date on which the Trust Agreement was signed and the deposit the Trustee made. ate of Decu ep rit osit is ies with
+\ The business day prior to the Initial Date of Deposit.
+The Initial Date of Deposit is the date on which the Trust Agreement was signed and the deposit of Securities with the Trustee made.

-† On the Initial Date of Deposit there will be no cash in the Income or Princ ipa ıl